juancho9303/CONDOR/README.md

 Running the code
 --------

-The code is run using: "python run_code.py ID data walkers steps type"
+Once the main files (run_code.py, data.csv and kinematic maps) are set up correctly, t**he code is run using: "python run_code.py ID data walkers steps type"

 ID = galaxy identifier (depends on your own list of targets)